oac-tree/sup-dto/doc/anytype.rst

 Although the example showed only the addition of scalar members/subtypes, the only restriction is that member types need to be ``AnyType`` objects.
-As a result, one can create structures of structures, structures of arrays, arrays of structures, etc.
+As a result, one can create structures of structures, structures of arrays, arrays of structures, structures of empty values, etc.

 To facilitate the static creation of structured types, a dedicated constructor can be used that accepts a braced-init-list of pairs of member names and types.
 This constructor also allows to